 "I've never worked for a smarter creative and driven creative director in my time in the industry.
 I've spent the last year under Hutson's wing and am grateful for the knowledge and experience he has bestowed upon me.
 He is a thinker, a creator and most importantly a motivator.
 He came into our shop and gave us the breath of fresh air that was needed to move forward.
 He has created an integrated environment that has made the work and overall operation of the agency better.
 I'd go to battle any day of the week without question for Hut."

--Jay Delutis, Art Director at LGND (worked for Hutson at Pavone)
+-Jay Delutis, Associate Creative Director at Beanstalk Digital (worked for Hutson at Pavone)

 "Hutson is sort of a magician—taking coal and pressing it in his hands until it becomes a rare and valuable jewel.
 His direction is efficient and to-the-point, wasting no time in shaping ordinary work into works of art.
 His process is open and inclusive, revealing gems hidden in unexplored minds.
 I count myself fortunate to call him Captain, and would gladly do so at any time. "

 -Scott Boggs, ACD at Digitas. ( worked for Hutson at Pavone)